skippyr/skippyr/README.md

 ## ❡ About

-I am an undergraduate software engineer from Brazil that loves to make simple and stunning open-source software for Linux, mainly using C and Shell script.
+I am an undergraduate software engineer from Brazil that loves to make simple open-source software for Linux, mainly using C and Shell script.

-My projects consist of themes, libraries and apps, usually related to the terminal or web.
+My projects consist of themes, libraries and apps, usually related to the terminal or the web.

 ## ❡ Contact